roikonen/scalablemodeling/docs/blog/posts/20240312-organization-software-architecture.md

 While Conway’s Law is a conceptual framework rather than a law in the scientific sense, there is empirical evidence and anecdotal support that suggests its validity in various contexts.
 Several case studies and observations in the field of software development and organizational behavior provide evidence that aligns with Conway’s Law.

-Understanding Conway’s Law provides a roadmap for intentional and positive architectural design and raises the question: **Should you design your organization with the awareness that how your teams are structured will inevitably shape the software they create?** Answer is, yes.
+Understanding Conway’s Law provides a roadmap for intentional and positive architectural design and raises the question: **Should you design your organization with the awareness that how your teams are structured will inevitably shape the software they create?** The answer is yes.

 ## Guiding force for positive change